Executive Leadership: The Matter of Business Ethics

 Which option offers actions that are least problematic?

-Moral and ethical leadership today require great courage, wisdom, and the right framework to make decisions.
+Moral and ethical executive leadership today requires great courage, wisdom, and the right decision-making framework.
 And there is always room for improvement.

 LinkedIn